-1.2 In case of agreements between the Seller and the Buyer, which regulate individual rights and obligations differently than these General Sales Conditions, this shall not affect the validity of the remaining provisions of these GSCs.
-These GSCs shall prevail over any and all general purchase conditions or other referenced terms and conditions of the Buyer, unless the Seller and the Buyer expressly agrees to such terms and conditions in writing in a formal document executed by at least two (2) duly authorized representatives of the Seller.
-By accepting the offer or the products delivered and/or services rendered by Seller, concluding the contract and with each placement of an order or in any other mutually acceptable manner the Buyer confirms that it accepts these GSCs and that it fully agrees with their content.
+1.2 In case of agreements between the Seller and the Buyer, which regulate individual rights and obligations differently than these General Sales Conditions, this shall not affect the validity of the remaining provisions of these General Conditions.
+These General Conditions shall prevail over any and all general purchase conditions or other referenced terms and conditions of the Buyer, unless the Seller and the Buyer expressly agree otherwise in a formal document executed by at least two (2) duly authorized representatives of the Seller.
+By accepting the offer or the goods delivered and/or services rendered by the Seller, concluding the contract and with each placement of an order or in any other mutually acceptable manner the Buyer confirms that it accepts these General Sales Conditions and that it fully agrees with them.

-2.1 A contract between Seller and Buyer is concluded when the Seller and Buyer sign a written Contract or when the Seller and the Buyer agree upon essential elements of the contract in accordance with these GSC.
+2.1 A contract between the Seller and Buyer is concluded when the Seller and Buyer sign a written contract or when the Seller and the Buyer agree upon essential elements of the contract in accordance with these Conditions.
 The Seller and Buyer may conclude the contract with which they determine the volume and type of goods or services, the supply dates and price for the entire contract duration.
 If with the contract the parties agree on a later specification of the goods, the Buyer undertakes to forward the order specification in the agreed period of time.
-In case the Buyer fails to submit the specification in time, the Seller may withdraw from the contract and charge the Buyer the costs of withdrawal from the contract in the amount specified in point 6 of these GSCs.
-If the Buyer fails to forward each specification in time in accordance with the contract, the Seller may demand Buyer to do so.
+In case the Buyer fails to submit the specification in time, the Seller may withdraw from the contract and charge the Buyer the costs of withdrawal from the contract in the amount specified in point 6 of these General Conditions.
+If the Buyer fails to forward each specification in time in accordance with the contract, the Seller may require the Buyer to do so.

-2.2 Ordering takes place on the basis of applicable price list at the time of the quotation by the Seller, on the forwarded offer or contract concluded with a Buyer.
-Each order must include basic information about the Buyer entity and the type, volume and desired supply date of the ordered goods.
-The order must be forwarded to the Seller in writing (e.g. via mail, fax or e-mail) or, if agreed between Seller and Buyer, via other electronic methods such as EDI (Electronic Data Interchange).
-The order shall oblige the Buyer to purchase all of the goods specified in the quotation and pay the full amount quoted by Seller, and only then to enforce its eventual rights, unless agreed otherwise.
+2.2 Ordering takes place on the basis of the each time applicable price list, on the forwarded offer or contract concluded with an individual buyer.
+Each order must include basic information about the Buyer and the type, volume and desired supply date of the ordered goods.
+The order must be forwarded to the Seller in writing (e.g. via mail, fax or e-mail) or, if specifically agreed between the Seller and the Buyer, via other electronic methods such as EDI (Electronic Data Interchange).
+The order shall oblige the Buyer to purchase and take over all of the goods specified in the quotation and pay the full amount quoted by Seller, and only then to enforce its eventual rights, unless agreed otherwise.

 2.3 The offer shall oblige the Seller up to the date of the offer validity specified in the offer.
 The contract shall be concluded when the Buyer accepts the offer within the period of time of the offer validity and informs the Seller about this.
 If the Buyer accepts the offer after the expiry of the period of time of its validity, the Seller shall have the right to decide freely whether to accept the order or not.

-2.4 After receiving the Buyer’s purchase order, the Seller shall issue an order confirmation or confirm electronically to the Buyer.
-The confirmation shall confirm the basic information about the legal entity of the Seller, the type of goods, the volume, price and confirmed supply date, and any other information relating to the contract.
+2.4 After receiving the Buyer’s order, the Seller shall issue an order confirmation to the Buyer, in which it specifies the basic information about the Buyer, the type of goods, the volume, price and confirmed supply date, and any other information relating to the contract.
 Unless the Buyer rejects the confirmation within three (3) days upon receipt, it shall be deemed that the Buyer entirely agrees with the contract or order confirmation and the conditions specified in it and the content of the confirmation shall be deemed final and binding between the Buyer and Seller.

 2.5 If the Buyer rejected the order confirmation, which is in accordance with its order, and the Seller incurred costs due to this, the Seller may charge these costs to the Buyer.